CRISPR GENE EDITING

-We are working on making medicines where editing occurs inside the body (in vivo CRISPR medicines), as well as ex vivo engineered cell medicines where editing occurs outside the body and edited cells are administered to patients (engineered cell medicines).
+We are working on making medicines where editing occurs inside the body (in vivo CRISPR medicines), as well as ex vivo CRISPR cell medicines where editing occurs outside the body and edited cells are administered to patients (ex vivo CRISPR cell medicines).

 Editas Medicine’s In Vivo Advances

 We’re using in vivo technology to develop a wide range of genome editing medicines.
 Our initial work on in vivo editing is focused on ocular diseases, or diseases of the eye.

 Editas Medicine is working to create medicines that treat a number of ocular diseases, including LCA10.

 - Leber congenital amaurosis, or LCA, is a group of inherited retinal degenerative disorders caused by mutations in at least 18 different genes

 - LCA is the most common cause of inherited childhood blindness with 3/100,000 children around the world affected